 Summer History Program for Children ages 7-12

 For children ages 7-12: We will look at Chester’s history in programs that will be fun, interesting, interactive, and relevant.
-There will be 4 sessions: June 23, June 24, June 25, June 26.
-Each day will run from 9 a.m. to 2 p.m.
-More details about each session can be seen below.
+There will be 4 sessions: Monday, June 29 to Thursday, July 2.
+Each session will run from 9:00 AM to 2:00 PM at the Chester Museum at the Mill, 9 West Main Street (with the exception of session #4, which will be held at the Chester Meetinghouse).

 Children can attend any number of sessions, but registration is required.
 The program is FREE for children of Chester Historical Society members.
 Non-members: $30 for all four sessions or $10/day.
 (Membership information here.)